This post may contain affiliate links. Please read my disclosure policy.

 Step-by-Step Instructions

 Cooking a great steak is one of those essential recipes that even the most beginner cook can quickly master!
-Here are the steps to cook a great rib eye:
+Here are the steps to cook a great ribeye:

-- Prep the steak.
+- Prep.
 Remove the steaks from the refrigerator and pat dry with a paper towel.
 Place onto a baking sheet and sprinkle with the Stone House Seasoning.
 Then sprinkle the tops of the steaks with chopped fresh rosemary, if using.
 Now, cover and refrigerate the steaks to allow them to rest.
 If cooking immediately, see step 2!
 I recommend that once you have wrapped them, refrigerate them for an hour up to 3 days before cooking.
 This method is called dry brining and will make your steaks incredibly tender and flavorful.

 - Cook and serve.
 Continue to allow the steaks to cook until they have reached the desired internal temperature.
 Carefully spoon the butter and olive oil drippings over the steak to baste the steak.
 Remove the steak to a platter or cutting board for 5 minutes before slicing or serving.